HTML Guides for poster

 </video>

-Example — Fixed by removing spaces from the folder name:
+Fixed — removing spaces from the path

 <video controls poster="/img/video-images/snapshot.png">